Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

 If your business focuses on construction or remodeling we recommend that you also monitor the WisBuild website for bid postings related to large construction projects in the state.
 Depending on the project type and the overall cost, many university building projects are managed entirely by the Dept of State Facilities (DSF).

-Fradulent email phishing scams have been reported involving purchase orders and request for product quotations that claim to originate from the University of Wisconsin-Madison.
+Fraudulent email phishing scams have been reported involving purchase orders and request for product quotations that claim to originate from the University of Wisconsin–Madison.
 While the university cannot prevent this illegal activity, we are actively working with law enforcement to investigate these fraudulent email contacts.

-Learning the common traits or themes of phishing emails that may help reduce risk to your company in becoming a financial victim of this scam.
+Learning the common traits or themes of phishing emails may help reduce risk to your company in becoming a financial victim of this scam.